CanonicalLtd/maas-docs/en/contributing-git.md

 # Working with Git and GitHub

-This page will attempt to provide a complete guide to working with Git and GitHub with the goal of effectively contributing to MAAS documentation.
+This page provides the essentials for working with Git and GitHub with the goal of effectively contributing to MAAS documentation.

 ## Initial setup